Photo has been used for illustrative purpose.

 The hypermarket was issued three warnings, but failed to take any corrective steps.

-The authority clarified that the food control report on the administrative closure decision against the cafeteria resulted from repeated violations of health and food safety requirements.
+The ADAFSA explained that the food control report stated that the closure decision came as a result of the establishment’s repeated failure to meet the health and food safety requirements.

 The 'MasterChef India' host discusses his award-winning Abu Dhabi-based restaurant Namak, and his hunger for discovering new flavours.